Webinar invitation emails [steal my exact templates]

 When we’re being normal, most of us get 100% open rates every day.
 Because most people always open emails if they know they’re one-to-one.

-But most of us go kinda weird when we try to write marketing subject lines.
-So here's my advice for you:
+But most of us go kinda weird when we try to write webinar subject lines.
+So here’s my advice for you:

 1. Open the Sent folder in your own email client.